 Xuan Lin

 Research

 During my M.S. studies, my research focused on the hardware aspects of robotics, including the development of wall-climbing robots, grippers, and humanoids; notable works include SiLVIA and SCALER.
-During my Ph.D., I have shifted toward creating general frameworks for task and motion planning, and applying them to real-world robotics problems, such as search and rescue, factory automation, and service robotics.
-Representative works include Logic Network Flow and Benders Decomposition.
+During my Ph.D., I have shifted toward creating mathematical frameworks for task and motion planning, including Logic Network Flow and Benders Decomposition, and applying them to real-world robotics problems, such as search and rescue, factory automation, and service robotics.

+Xuan Lin